kostyaVyrodov/education/db/relational-databases/ms-sql/SQL.md

 `FULL JOIN` returns all rows from both tables.
 If some rows don't match then it sets NULL to appropriate columns

+Self JOIN is not different type of JOIN.
+Let's say you there's a 'Users' table.
+Self joining is like having two instance of the table and you just join the same table twice.

 ```sql
 -- General JOIN statement
 SELECT <ColumnList> FROM <LeftTableName>